 These vegan stuffed shells are very similar to my lasagna but instead of layering the noodles, veggies, ricotta, and sauce, we're simply stuffing the cute little shells with ricotta and dousing everything in marinara.

-The we spread with a luscious marinara layer in the bottom of the big baking dish to keep things nice and moist.
-(I love this white baker because its' huge.)
-No dry shell business up in here!
+- Spread with marinara layer in the bottom of the big baking dish to keep things nice and moist.

-After stuffing the ricotta into the shells, we'll top everything in more marinara, cover the pan with foil, and bake.
-You know I never discourage a little post bake fresh basil, either.
+- After stuffing the ricotta into the shells, we'll top everything in more marinara, cover the pan with foil, and bake.

 Which Marinara Sauce is Best?